 Pain is what you feel.
 Each person has different pain thresholds for different events, but at the end of the day, that feeling is very real.

-Suffering is the processing of the painful experience.
+Suffering is the processing of a painful experience.

-In my original draft I started off by making a distinction between self-inflicted wounds (i.e. repeating bad patterns) and suffering (i.e process of coming to terms with something that cannot change).
+In my original draft, I started by making a distinction between self-inflicted wounds (i.e., repeating bad patterns) and suffering (i.e. the process of coming to terms with something that cannot change).